yashmalavade2002/Weatherly/README.md

 - 🎨 User-friendly and responsive UI.
 - 📡 Fetches live weather data using an API.
 - ⏳ Dynamic updates and animations based on weather conditions.
+- 🕰️ Local Time & Date – Displays accurate time and date for the searched city.
+- 🌗 Dark & Light Mode – Toggle between themes for a better UI/UX experience.

 ---